smartdevicelink/sdl_core_guides/docs/Developer Documentation/ResumeController/index.md

 }
 ```

-`resumption::Subscriber` - is the function that will notify ResumptionDataProcessor about request sent to HMI by plugin in scope of resumption.
+`resumption::Subscriber` is the function that will notify ResumptionDataProcessor about request sent to HMI by plugin in scope of resumption.
- So that ResumptionDataProcessor will know that it should wait for response before finishing resumption and send RAI response to mobile.
+This will inform ResumptionDataProcessor that it should wait for a response before finishing resumption and sending RAI response to mobile.
 |||

-`RevertResumption` will send appropriate hmi requests to revert provided `subscriptions`.
+`RevertResumption` will send the appropriate HMI requests to revert provided `subscriptions`.

-`ResumptionDataProcessor` goes through all `application->Extensions` to track responses and setups itself as `subscriber` :
+`ResumptionDataProcessor` goes through all `application->Extensions` to track responses and sets itself as `subscriber`:

 ```cpp
 void ResumptionDataProcessor::AddPluginsSubscriptions(